 Google’s Author Markup

-Yesterday, Google announced that they were introducing a way to add HTML code to a page to indicate who the author of the page might be.
-This code would appear as part of a link pointing to an author’s page on the same site, so that a search engine might associate the content of that page with the author who wrote it.
-The announcement was made in the Google Inside Search blog, in the post Authorship markup and web search, which told us how Google would use rel=”author” and rel=”me” to learn about who may have authored what on the Web.
+Yesterday, Google announced that they were introducing a way to add HTML code to a page to indicate who the page’s author might be.
+This code would appear as part of a link pointing to an author’s page on the same site so that a search engine might associate the content of that page with the author who wrote it.
+The announcement was made in the Google Inside Search blog, in the post Authorship markup and web search, which told us how Google would use rel=” author” and rel=”me” to learn about who may have authored what on the Web.

 Here’s one example of how you might use rel=”author” to indicate who the author of an article might be.
 At the bottom of an article on “example.com”, you might include a link like this: